“It’s not personal; it’s strictly business.”

 The final stage of a complex sale is implementation.
 Once the customer has accepted the proposal, your team can deliver the outlined solution and track and measure its value.

-Using account maps to document the sales process
+Using account maps to navigate complex sales

-If you use Salesforce, you can import your contracts directly into Lucidchart and start building account maps right away.
+If you use Salesforce, you can import your contacts directly into Lucidchart and start building account maps right away.
 Learn more about our Salesforce integration, or create your account map manually with the template below.

 This process is especially important in long-term enterprise sales, where sales team turnover could set you back on deals as new reps get oriented to the account.
 By using an account map that tracks the sales cycle and relationships at a glance, the sales team can prevent costly delays or missed opportunities in the sales process, resulting in stronger relationships and more closed deals.